 Guidance for All People

 Though revealed in Arabic, the Qur'an presents itself not as the possession of one nation but as guidance for all of humanity.
-It speaks to the deepest human questions — Where did we come from?
-Why are we here?
-What happens after death? — and answers them with a consistent vision of a purposeful universe created by a merciful God.
+It speaks to the deepest human questions about origin, purpose, and what happens after death, and answers them with a consistent vision of a purposeful universe created by a merciful God.

 "We will show them Our signs in the horizons and within themselves until it becomes clear to them that it is the truth."